 Her research interests include: feminist theory, continental philosophy, environmental humanities, posthumanities, queer death studies, bioart, eco-art, visual culture, critical animal studies, and others.

-She is the leader of the Eco- and Bioart Research Group, co-director of The Posthumanities Hub, founder of The Eco- and Bioart Research Network, co-founder of Queer Death Studies Network and The International Network for Ecocritical and Decolonial Research, as well as co-coordinator of GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).
+She is the director of The Eco- and Bioart Lab, co-director of The Posthumanities Hub, founder of The Eco- and Bioart Research Network, co-founder of Queer Death Studies Network and The International Network for Ecocritical and Decolonial Research, as well as co-coordinator of GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).

 In years 2017-2020 Radomska worked on the research project “Ecologies of Death: Environment, Body and Ethics in Contemporary Art”, funded by The Swedish Research Council (Vetenskapsrådet) International Postdoc Grant.